Czarnyxd/ME7-Launch-CMD/README.md

 Unfortunately, I was unable to identify the original author or locate an official GitHub repository containing the original implementation.
 Therefore, I could not provide proper attribution.

 If you are the original author—or know who is—I would be happy to add proper credit to this project.

+## 🌍 Open Source

+**ME7 Launch Control CMD V2** is a fully **open-source** project.

+The complete source code is publicly available in this repository, allowing anyone to inspect, learn from, modify, and improve the project.

+Bug reports, feature requests, suggestions, and Pull Requests are always welcome.

+The goal of this project is to provide the Bosch ME7 community with a transparent, free, and continuously evolving solution for installing and configuring Rolling Anti-Lag.

+This is my **first project published on GitHub**, so I kindly ask for your understanding if there are things that could be improved. 😊

+I'm always open to feedback, constructive criticism, and new ideas.
+If you find a bug or have a suggestion for improving the project, please feel free to open an **Issue** or submit a **Pull Request**.

+I hope this project proves useful to the Bosch ME7 community and continues to grow with the support and contributions of its users.

 ---